"What is the casualty count?" demanded U.S. President Wilhelm Steinitz.

 "You really must see this now," interrupted National Security Advisor Howard Staunton as he opened the door and walked into the conference room while rubbing his nose with his left hand and holding a laptop with his right.

-"I tried to warn him, but ... he walked into the mirror again!" interjected the president's secretary.
+"I tried to warn him, but ... he walked into the mirror again!" announced the president's secretary.

 That's all right, Alice, we know how he is," answered Steinitz.
 "Nice of you to join us, Howard."